JustinSDK/dotSCAD/docs/lib-parse_number.md

 ## Parameters

-- `t` : A String containing the number representation to be parsed.
+- `t` : A string containing the number representation to be parsed.

 ## Examples